REALTY

 1. A description of the property in question,

-2. The price you are offering the seller,
+2. The price you are offering to buy the property from the seller,

 3. The date of the purchase offer,